ReneRuts/Python-toolkit/README.md

     pip install -r requirements.txt
     ```

-    > **Note:** Some features may require additional system dependencies.
+    > **Note:** Some features may require additional system dependencies, such as `chromedriver` for Selenium or `scapy` for packet crafting.
 Ensure you have the necessary permissions and libraries installed.

 4. Run the main script:

     ```cmd
     python src\main.py
     ```

+    The main script serves as a menu for accessing each toolkit feature.

+---

 ## Main Menu